 Nominations for this award have closed.
-The Carol and Ed Diener Award in Personality Psychology will be presented at the annual convention of the Society for Personality and Social Psychology, which will take place in Austin, TX, February 13-15 2014.
+The Carol and Ed Diener Award in Personality Psychology will be presented at the annual convention of the Society for Personality and Social Psychology, which will take place in Long Beach, California, February 26-28 2015.

-Members of this year’s Award Nomination Panel for the Diener Award in Personality are Laura King (Chair), Rick Robins, and Shige Oishi.
+Members of this year’s Award Nomination Panel for the Diener Award in Personality are Shige Oishi (Chair), Andy Elliot, and Jen Lilgendahl.